CPTSD Vs. PTSD: Symptoms & Distinctions

 Takeaway

-Post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (CPTSD) usually share some features, such as re-experiencing, avoidance, and hyperarousal symptoms, but those with CPTSD may also experience emotional regulation difficulties, a negative self-concept, and relationship challenges.
+Post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (CPTSD) usually have some same features, such as re-experiencing, avoidance, and hyperarousal symptoms, but those with CPTSD may also experience emotional control difficulties, a negative self-concept, and relationship challenges.
 In general, PTSD stems from a single traumatic experience, while CPTSD results from long-term, repeated trauma.
 Untreated PTSD and CPTSD can have a lasting impact, but with dedicated work, you can learn to build resilience and reclaim your life.
 Online therapy can give you a sense of control as you address past trauma and present challenges.

 Heal from trauma with compassionate support